-It was the latter who was murdered by two Jewish terrorists in November 1944.
-Lord Moyne's murder may have been a source of discomfort for Major Eban.
-Once again he had to come to terms with that annoying split allegiance syndrome.
+Lord Moyne was murdered by two Jewish terrorists in November 1944.
+His drastic demise may have been a source of discomfort for Major Eban.
+Once again, he had to come to terms with that annoying split allegiance syndrome.
 On the one hand his patrician British superiors represented everything the young officer liked to emulate, while on the other, there were these two young men with a mission.
 Not unlike Eban, they viewed the redemption of Eretz Israel in political rather than religious terms.

-For a few weeks, Aubrey Eban and Gershon Ellenbogen, his erstwhile rival in love who had rejoined British military intelligence in the Middle East, shared flat No. 10 in the handsome "Zamalek Building" owned by Basile Cosbar and located at No. 11 Kamel Mohammed Street.
+For a few weeks, Aubrey Eban and Gershon Ellenbogen, his erstwhile rival in love, rejoined British military intelligence in the Middle East.
+They shared flat No. 10 in the handsome "Zamalek Building" owned by Basile Cosbar and located at No. 11 Kamel Mohammed Street.
 (Cosbar's son Camille owned the nearby villa No. 6 Ibn Zanki).
-The Alexanders' old cook, Adele and their manservant Said looked after them.
+The Alexanders' old cook, Adele and their manservant Saiid looked after them.
 It wasn't long after his arrival that Eban became madly enamored with the proverbial girl-next-door-or at least across the street.

 Opposite Zamalek Building lived the Ambaches, a Yishuv family of East European ancestry.
 Engineer Simha Ambache and his wife (born Steinberg) had three daughters and a son, Nahman.
 They had come to Cairo from the Canal Zone where Simha ran a prosperous contracting business.
 Their home at No. 12 Kamel Mohammed Street belonged to the late Jacques Mosseri, another one of Vicky Alexander's relations.